Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Variable-Description-Notes "Previous section in reading order")]   [[\>](#parallel "Next section in reading order")]       [[\<\<](#Building-on-Unix "Beginning of this chapter or previous chapter")]   [[Up](#Building-on-Unix "Up section")]   [[\>\>](#Using "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------- --------------------------------------------------- --- ----------------------------------------------------------------------------- ---------------------------------------- --------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.3 Building on 64 Bit Platforms {.section}
+3.3 Building on 64 Bit Platforms
 --------------------------------

 The compiler options for SunOS, Irix, and AIX are listed below.
 The zlib